Esinko/AstroneerRconClient/README.md

 - "newplayer", Emitted when a new player joins the server.
 Arguments: Object<Player>
 - "save", Emitted when the game is saved.
 Arguments: Object<Save>
 - "setsave", Emitted when the active save changes.
 Arguments: Object<Save>
+- "connecting", Emitted when the client is connecting to the server.
+Arguments: None
+- "connected", Emitted when the client has connected to the server.
+Arguments: None
-This list does not include the "error" event.
-For more information see: [Errors and bugs](#Errors-and-bugs)
+- "disconnect", Emitted when the client has disconnected from the server.
+Arguments: None This list does not include the "error" event.
+For more information about that see: [Errors and bugs](#Errors-and-bugs)

 ## Functions
 List of functions in the Client class